Jennifer Brunner: Ohio secretary of state (2007–2011)

-Brunner resigned from the Court on September 1, 2005 to run for Ohio Secretary of State.
-She ran unopposed in the May 2, 2006 Democratic Primary.
+Brunner resigned from the Franklin County Common Pleas Court on September 1, 2005, to run for Ohio secretary of state.
+She ran unopposed in the May 2, 2006, Democratic Primary.
 Her campaign received support from the Secretary of State Project, a progressive political action committee.
-On November 7, 2006, she defeated Republican Greg Hartmann by a 55%–40% margin, taking office on January 8, 2007.
+Brunner defeated Republican nominee Greg Hartmann by a 55%–40% margin, taking office on January 8, 2007.

-Secretary of State

-During her tenure as Secretary of State, Brunner took several measures intended to improve election security and expand access to voting, including redistributing voting machines to precincts with long voting wait times and providing a higher number of paper ballots to precincts.
+During her tenure as secretary of state, Brunner took several measures intended to improve election security and expand access to voting, including redistributing voting machines to precincts with long voting wait times and providing a higher number of paper ballots to precincts.
 Brunner also established the Voting Right Institute (VRI) to improve voter access to elections in Ohio.
 The VRI instituted a "Grads Vote" program which supplies voter registration forms to all graduating high school seniors, partnered with the U.S. Postal Service to include voter registration forms in government moving packets, and partnered with the Overseas Vote Foundation to improve online absentee ballot applications for overseas and military voters.
 She also worked to shield social security information and other private information from public view for millions of online records and coordinated with the Ohio General Assembly to prevent the filing of private information.

-In September 2007, Brunner announced plans to identify and correct security and reliability problems with voting machines in advance of March 4, 2008 Ohio Democratic and Republican primaries.
+In September 2007, Brunner announced plans to identify and correct security and reliability problems with voting machines in advance of March 4, 2008, Ohio Democratic and Republican primaries.
 In particular, she expressed concern about local election officials taking voting machines home with them in the days before an election, and she ordered bipartisan transport teams for voting machines and proscribed storage conditions.
 She also advocated the replacement of all Ohio voting machines with paper ballots counted by optical scanning machines, although the Ohio General Assembly did not provide funding to switch to paper ballots for the November 2008 general election.

 During the 2008 presidential primaries, Ohio experienced record voter turnout, but the primary was marred by paper ballot shortages, bomb threats, ice storms and power failures.
 In addition, flooding forced the relocation of some polling places in southeastern Ohio.
 21 precincts in the Cleveland metropolitan area were held open for an extra 90 minutes due to paper ballot shortages.